 The St. Stephen’s Millennium Green Trust runs several fundraising and community events during the year.
 Usually these will include the Lansdown Open Gardens and a Summer Fair held on the Green.
 Information about past and future events will be found on this page.

-Unfortunately the Covid-19 pandemic has meant that only one event has been held during 2020 plus a Jam & Chutney Sale on the Green in December.
+Unfortunately the Covid-19 pandemic has meant that only one event was held during 2020 plus a Jam & Chutney Sale on the Green in December.
 However we did manage to put on a Virtual Lansdown Open Gardens instead of the physical Lansdown Open Gardens.

 Future & Past Events

 - The Lansdown Open Gardens – Sunday 22nd August

 The annual Lansdown Open Gardens return on Sunday 22nd August 2021 2pm-5pm.
 We plan to have at least 6 gardens in the Lansdown area open.
 More details to follow.